LincaMarius/ISAP-1_Control_Unit/README.md

 -	LP = J3 + Z * Z3 + C * M3 + S * Q3
 -	EC = G3 + E3 + N4
 -	SC1 = G3 + E3

+You will need:
+- 3 AND gates with 2 inputs
+- 3 OR gates with 2 inputs
+- 1 OR gate with 3 inputs
+- 3 OR gates with 4 inputs
+- 2 OR gates with 5 inputs
+- 1 OR gate with 7 inputs
+- 2 OR gates with 8 inputs
+- 1 OR gate with 9 inputs
+- 1 OR gate with 13 inputs

 The implementation of the HLT signal requires 6 of 2-input AND gates and a 5-input OR gate:
 -	HLT = HLT * T3 + HLT * T4 + HLT * T5 + HLT * T6 + HLT * T7 + HLT * T8